JUNE 15 – JULY 24, 2015

 Typical Student Profile

-Career Discovery students represent a broad range of ages, lifestyles, and training (most have no previous design experience), and this contributes to the challenging experience.
-Although most participants are college students or recent college graduates, the program has been helpful to many graduating high school students as well as men and women in their thirties, forties, and fifties who are considering a career change.
-In a typical year, approximately 63% of our students concentrate in architecture, 19% in landscape architecture, and 18% in urban planning and urban design.
+Career Discovery students represent a broad range of ages, lifestyles, and training (most have no previous design experience), and this contributes to a challenging environment.
+Many are college students, but the program is also helpful to recent graduates and professionals in their 30s, 40s, or older who are considering a career change.
+The following information is from our summer 2014 program:

 55% College graduates or professionals